aineshdas1/aineshdas1-langgraph-mat496/README.md

 What I Changed

 I created a simple LangGraph that checks the weather.
 Based on the condition, it gives a response depending on whether the weather is good or bad.

+Module 1 video 3

+What I learned:

+I learned about LangGraph Studio, which is an interactive tool for building, viewing, and debugging AI agent workflows created with LangGraph.
+It works with LangSmith so we can trace, test, and optimize prompts or graph runs in real time.
+I also learned that each module has a studio directory to help run the LangGraph Studio for that module.

+What I Changed:

+Since there was no notebook for this video, I followed the tutorial, ran LangGraph Studio on my laptop, and tested a few graph states.
+It worked as expected